Kenneth O'Keefe

-Kenneth Nichols O'Keefe (born July 21, 1969) is an American-Irish-Palestinian citizen and activist and former United States marine and Gulf War veteran.
+Kenneth Nichols O'Keefe (born July 21, 1969) is an American-Irish citizen and activist and former United States marine and Gulf War veteran.
 In 2001, he set fire to his United States passport.
 Subsequently, he led the human shield action to Iraq and was a passenger on the MV Mavi Marmara during the 2010 Gaza flotilla raid, where he disarmed two of the Israeli commandos who boarded the ship, initiating a confrontation in which ten Turkish activists were killed.

-According to the Southern Poverty Law Center O'Keefe gives speeches to white supremacist groups and endorses David Duke.
+According to the Southern Poverty Law Center, starting in 2012, O'Keefe began giving speeches to white supremacist groups – often promoting antisemitic beliefs – and endorsed David Duke, leading what the SPLC terms the "larger Palestinian-rights and antiwar communities" to disavow him.

+Early life

+O'Keefe was born in Napa, California, and raised in Southern California.
+He is of Irish descent, with family from County Kerry.

 Military background

 O'Keefe served as a United States marine in the First Gulf War.
-According to his own website, he was discharged because he "spoke out openly about abuse of power by my 'superiors' and as a consequence I paid a heavy price.
-I realised that honour and integrity were virtues which are often punished rather than rewarded and the Marines supplied me with my first serious taste of injustice."
+According to his own website, he often "spoke out openly about abuse of power by my 'superiors'...the Marines supplied me with my first serious taste of injustice."